datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 It is often the case that we wish to convert a continous variable into a discrete factor type variable.

-We can use a `case` statement to create this type of effect.
+We can use a `CASE` statement to create this type of effect.

 The column `A11_years_farm` in the Farms table is an indication of how many years the respondent has been on the farm.
 The values are in years and range from 1 tp 60.
-Instead of using individual years we may want to group these values into ranges like 1-10, 11-20 etc. We can do this using a `case` statement as part of the `SELECT` clause
+Instead of using individual years we may want to group these values into ranges like 1-10, 11-20 etc. We can do this using a `CASE` statement as part of the `SELECT` clause

 ~~~